Physics-24/Motion1/docs/week11.md

 <br>

-This week we are finishing up our discussion of rotational motion.
+This week we are finishing up our discussion of rotational motion!

 ## Topics